Cooking On The Ranch

 Mexican Oregano is preferred for this recipe.
 It's peppery, grassy, earthy flavor is a good compliment for Mexican Food.
 If you don't have Mexican Oregano, substitute Marjoram.
 Known for its aroma and delicate flavor, its related to oregano and will bring a sweet undertone to any recipe.

-How To Make Mexican Restaurant Salsa, It’s Easy
+How To Make Table Salsa, Mexican Restaurant Style

 A jar of homemade restaurant style mexican salsa.

-Restaurant style salsa isn’t just for chip dipping, This is good on:
+It isn’t just for chip dipping, this type of salsa is great on:

 • And my favorite, on scrambled eggs.